-★ You need to find a recovery sponsor or mentor and start working a recovery program as soon as possible, but no later than Phase 2.
-The person you pick as your recovery sponsor/mentor will be responsible for encouraging, guiding, and supporting you on your path to recovery.
-That person should be in recovery themselves, because they will be your role model for learning a new way of life and living sober.
-Your sponsor should be at least two years sober and of the same gender as you.
-They should not be a family member.
+You need to find a recovery sponsor and start working a recovery program as soon as possible, but no later than Phase 2.
+The person you pick as your recovery sponsor will be responsible for encouraging, guiding, and supporting you on your path to recovery.
+Your sponsor should be in recovery themselves, because they will be your role model for learning a new way of life and living sober.
+Your sponsor should be at least two years sober.
+Your sponsor should be of the same gender as you.
+Your sponsor should not be a family member.
 You should look for someone who will help you get to recovery support group meetings, help you develop new relationships with others in the recovery community, and help you build a strong sober social network.
-Your sponsor/mentor should be willing to listen to your concerns and be able to make suggestions on how you can find help to solve your problems (housing, employment, transportation, relationships, etc.).
-Your sponsor/mentor is welcome to attend court and should be someone that encourages you to follow Drug Court rules, and make the changes needed to live a sober, crime-free life.
+Your sponsor should be willing to listen to your concerns and be able to make suggestions on how you can find help to solve your problems (housing, employment, transportation, relationships, etc.).
+Your sponsor must be willing to communicate with the Team about your attendance at recovery support group meetings, your participation in the recovery community, and your progress toward reaching your recovery goals.